Wind Power Production Incentive: Program failures, superseding, and lasting effects

 The Wind Power Production Incentive lost its funding in 2006, five years into its planned 15-year lifespan.
-It was ultimately replaced the following year in part by a newer, more forward thinking program, ecoEnergy for Renewable Power.
+It was ultimately replaced the following year in part by a newer, more forward-thinking program, ecoEnergy for Renewable Power.
 The Wind Power Production Incentive was created as an immediate response to Canada's upholding of the Kyoto Protocol.
 It was one of two programs formed to address the motives of the Kyoto Protocol along with the Renewable Energy Deployment Initiative (REDI), which focused on smaller-scale production and renewable heat.
 During the life of these programs, their shortcomings began to surface.
 These shortcomings were the product of government officials reacting too hastily to newly evidenced environmental concerns resulting from the burning of fossil fuels for energy.

 Through further research and testing, the concept of relying solely on wind power for Canada's energy needs proved to be inefficient and impractical.
 The superseding program, ecoEnergy for Renewable Power, uses government funding and tax incentives to encourage the production of various renewable energy sources such as low-impact hydro, biomass, photovoltaic and geothermal energy in addition to the wind power Canada was already heavily invested in.
 The more diversified approach limits the risks involved with becoming too heavily dependent on a single energy source.
-These risks include increased cost and unexpected decrease in production of a particular energy source which could cause an energy crisis.
-EcoEnergy for Renewable Power is part of a larger program called the ecoACTION Clean Air Agenda, which planned to reduce Canada's greenhouse gas emissions 17% from 2005 to 2020.
+These risks include increased costs and unexpected decreases in the production of a particular energy source which could cause an energy crisis.
+EcoEnergy for Renewable Power is part of a larger program called the ecoACTION Clean Air Agenda, which planned to reduce Canada's greenhouse gas emissions by 17% from 2005 to 2020.